FuzzyBearBTC/peercoin-walletgenerator/README.md

  4) Mobile Safari only works with iPhone4 or newer devices.
     Older devices timeout while executing JavaScript.
- 5) DO NOT use Opera Mini it renders JavaScript output server side, therefore they might record the private key you generated.
+ 5) DO NOT use Opera Mini it renders JavaScript output server side, therefore They might record the private key you generated.
  6) Art Wallet does not work properly in IE8 due to CSS limitations.